-What if you want to adjust the JAR file of one of your dependencies before you use it?
+What if you want to makes changes to the files contained in one of your dependencies before you use it?

 Gradle has a built-in feature for this called Artifact Transforms.
-With Artifact Transforms, you can modify, extend, or reduce artifacts like JAR files before tasks or tools like the IDE use them.
+With Artifact Transforms, you can modify, add to, remove from the set files (or artifacts) - like JAR files - contained in a dependency.
+This is done as the last step when resolving artifacts, before tasks or tools like the IDE can consume the artifacts.

 Artifact Transforms Overview